TrueCar/gluestick/docs/guides/ProfilingRenderer.md

 Now you can see the trace and the time spent on each function call, so you can analyse, pinpoint the expensive functions and optimise them.

-__Tip:__ By clicking on the function call in the chart, you will be redirected to it's source.
+__Tip:__ By clicking on the function call in the chart, you will be redirected to its source.

 ## Other resources